 My Top 5 TED Talks

 This talk is an absolute delight!
-It made me realise how important my family and friends are, and how I always laugh when I'm with them.
+It made me realize how important my family and friends are, and how I always laugh when I'm with them.

 This talk had a big impact on me.
-It made realise that many people feel the same way I do.
+It made realize that many people feel the same way I do.
 Taiye Selasi really inspired me with her three R's: rituals, relationships, restrictions.
-Particularly, her thought on the question "Where are you really from?" when it's really, "Why are you here?"
+Particularly, she thought on the question "Where are you really from?" when it's really, "Why are you here?"

-Cover image is credited to article by Lisa Hephner.
+The cover image is credited to an article by Lisa Hephner.